 Multiobjective Optimization#

-This section provides code implementations for the concepts covered in class for multiobjective optimization.
+This section provides code implementations for concepts related to multiobjective optimization.
 Multiobjective optimization provides methods to solve optimization problems with multiple competing objectives.
 The application of these methods to simple analytical examples is also provided in this section.
-The multiobjective methods used in class and in this section of the Jupyter book are based on differential evolution (DE) covered earlier in the class.
+The multiobjective methods used in this section of the Jupyter book are based on differential evolution (DE) covered earlier.
 This section has the following two subsections:

 1. Multiobjective optimization using differential evolution